EndPointCorp/end-point-blog/2016/03/23/learning-from-data-basics-naive-bayes.html.md

 The simplest probability scenario many of us are already accustomed with is the coin toss results distribution.
 Here we’re throwing the coin, noting whether we get heads or tails.
 In this experiment, we call “got heads” and “got tails” probability events.
 We can also shift the terminology a bit by calling them: two values of the “toss result” **random variable**.

-So in this case we’d have a random variable — let’s call it **T** (for “toss”) that can take values of: “heads” or “tails”.
+So in this case we’d have a random variable—​let’s call it **T** (for “toss”) that can take values of: “heads” or “tails”.
 We then define the probability distribution P(T) as a function from the random variable value to a real number between 0 and 1 inclusively on both sides.
 In real world the probability values after e. g 10000 tosses might look like the following:

 ```nohighlight
 +-------+---------------------+